Tag Archives: SSH

 • Secure Data in Transit and at Rest

-Encrypt all sensitive data using strong algorithms, whether it is being transmitted over networks or stored on USB devices.
+Encrypt all sensitive data using strong algorithms, whether it is being transmitted over networks or stored on NFC USB drives for secure SSH key storage.
 The EviKey NFC HSM USB drive already provides industrial-grade encryption, but ensure this principle extends to all aspects of your system.

 • Leverage Network Segmentation